dflicker/website/posts/ASL_Glove_part1.md

 published: 2013-08-31
 ---

-TODO:

-get picture of prototype and us at the event

 Last June, I participated in the MAKE with MOTO event where a few Motorola engineers and a van full of electronic parts stopped at Caltech.
 I joined two other Caltech students (Justin Koch and Rob Anderson) and two Pasadena